git config --global user.name "Your Name"

 -f flag if you have to force it.
 It is recommended to add files you don’t want in the repo to .gitignore so they don’t get added in the first place.

--D flag will delete the branch. you can’t delete the branch you are in, so switch before deleting.
+--delete will delete the branch locally. you can’t delete the branch you are in, it’ll ask you to switch before deleting.

 Bracnhes are like alternate realities for your repositry.
 They let you pursue different courses of action on your project in parallel.